Microsoft supports the following networking features.

 Ports, protocols, and IP addresses

-Office 365 uses IPv4 and IPv6 addresses.
+Microsoft uses IPv4 and IPv6 addresses.
 Use of IPv6 addressing is optional and not required for connectivity with Office 365.
-Not all Office 365 features are fully enabled using IPv6.
-For more information about Ipv6 support in Office 365, see IPv6 support in Office 365 services.
+Not all Microsoft 365 features are fully enabled using IPv6.
+For more information about Ipv6 support, see IPv6 support in Microsoft services.

-Office 365 maintains a list of allowed IP addresses in the Office 365 help.
-For more information, see Office 365 URLs and IP address ranges.
+Microsoft maintains a list of allowed IP addresses in the Microsoft help.
+For more information, see URLs and IP address ranges.
 For Office 365 operated by 21Vianet, see URLs and IP Addresses for Office 365 operated by 21Vianet.
 For Office 365 Germany, see Office 365 Germany endpoints.

 We strongly recommend that you enable routing to the root domain names listed in the articles above (such as *.Outlook.com, *.MicrosoftOnline.com and *.SharePoint.com) instead of routing to specific IP address subnets.
 Relying on IP address subnets runs the risk of outages for your users as changes are made.